-Maclean, Malcom.
-D3 Tips and Tricks: Interactive Data Visualization in a Web Browser. http://leanpub.com/D3-Tips-and-Tricks
+D3 Tips and Tricks: Interactive Data Visualization in a Web Browser by Malcolm Maclean—See http://leanpub.com/D3-Tips-and-Tricks This book is ne of the most comprehensive D3 reference and “cookbook” texts.
+With this book and Scott Murray’s book, you will have at your fingertips almost everything you need to understand and implement D3-based visualizations.

 References

+[AU: Obviously, you can move the references to the references appendix and delete them here.
+Please don’t forget to add the ones I suggested by query earlier in this chapter.
+Thanks, Kevin (PJE)]

-1Stefano Foresti, James Agutter, Yarden Livnat, Shaun Moon, Robert Erbacher, "Visual Correlation of Network Alerts," IEEE Computer Graphics and Applications, vol. 26, no. 2, pp. 48-59, March/April, 2006
+1Stefano Foresti, James Agutter, Yarden Livnat, Shaun Moon, and Robert Erbacher, “Visual Correlation of Network Alerts,” IEEE Computer Graphics and Applications, vol. 26, no. 2, pp. 48-59, March/April, 2006.

-2Schwartz, Barry.
-"The paradox of choice: Why Less Is More."
-New York: Ecco (2004).
+2Barry Schwartz.
+“The Paradox of Choice: Why Less Is More.”
+New York: Ecco, 2004.

-3Wilkinson, Leland.
-The grammar of graphics.
+3Leland Wilkinson.
+The Grammar of Graphics.
 Springer, 2005.